MouseLand/cellpose/docs/distributed.rst

 Examples
 ~~~~~~~~

-Run distributed Cellpose on half the resources of a workstation with 16 cpus, 1 gpu, and 128GB system memory:
+Run distributed Cellpose on half the resources of a workstation that has 16 cpus, 1 gpu, and 128GB system memory:
 ............................

 .. code-block:: python

    from cellpose.contrib.distributed_segmentation import distributed_eval

     # parameterize cellpose however you like